Parking meters should not be allowed to return - Guyana Chronicle

 Dear Editor

-THE doggedness and explicit bullyism being displayed by some members of the Georgetown City Council as they seek to shove down the throats of Guyanese the purported benefits with regards to the renegotiation of the scandalous parking meter deal, clearly means one of two things.
-It is either those who are championing the return of the parking meters have an interest in its operations and therefore are duty bound to see it up and running, or it means that they are just heartless who could not care less of what the political, economic and legal consequences and fallout will be.
+THE doggedness and explicit bullyism being displayed by some members of the Georgetown City Council as they seek to shove down the throats of Guyanese the purported benefits with regard to the renegotiation of the scandalous parking meter deal, clearly means one of two things: it is either those who are championing the return of the parking meters have an interest in its operations and therefore are duty-bound to see it up and running, or it means that they are just heartless, who could not care less of what the political, economic and legal consequences and fallout will be.

-They challenge the legality and transparency of the arrangement and the credibility of the company to which the city has entered into the contract with.
-From the outset it should be noted that the previous Council never approved the imposing of the draconian parking meter project as was erroneously stated repeatedly by the administration, and therefore everything else that followed, including the renegotiations was null and void and premised on a falsehood.
+They challenge the legality and transparency of the arrangement and the credibility of the company with which the city has entered into the contract.
+From the outset, it should be noted that the previous Council never approved the imposition of the draconian parking meter project as was erroneously stated repeatedly by the administration, and therefore everything else that followed, including the renegotiation, was null and void and premised on a falsehood.

-Evidently, no due diligence was done by the Council on these companies as one of the original principals behind the deal had been jailed for four months in New York in 2002 and placed on five years’ probation for grand larceny in the third degree, whilst the other convicted and then released from US federal prison in 2007.
-The ‘Terrific Triumvirate’ which incorrectly believes installing parking meters is the legal right of the Council, and that they will be forcibly implemented, is in for a rude awakening as until and unless the entire parking meter initiative is done over transparently and with reputable companies, it will go nowhere.
+Evidently, no due diligence was done by the Council on these companies, as one of the original principals behind the deal had been jailed for four months in New York in 2002 and placed on five years’ probation for grand larceny in the third degree; whilst the other was convicted and then released from a US federal prison in 2007.
+The ‘Terrific Triumvirate’ which incorrectly believes installing parking meters is the legal right of the Council, and that they will be forcibly implemented, is in for a rude awakening, as until and unless the entire parking meter initiative is done over transparently and with reputable companies, it will go nowhere.

 Regards